23yem/Final-Titanic-Machine-Learning/README.md

-# I wanted to learn how to run and submit machine learning models locally, so I decided to use VSCODE.
-I will test out to see if this is better than working on kaggle.
 # titanic-neural-network (1).ipynb is the main file with the code

 ## Introduction
 This repository contains my work for the Kaggle Titanic survival prediction competition.
 The challenge is to use machine learning to create a model that predicts which passengers survived the Titanic shipwreck based on a range of features.